TURKEY TRAVEL TIPS: How to plan a trip to Turkey

 From September to October the weather cools down but the days are still long and sunny, this allows you to visit historical sites more comfortably.

 November to March is considered low season, nevertheless, this is perfect if you are looking to explore Turkey on a budget.

 Finally, Spring is particularly beautiful with warm temperatures.
 Therefore, the best time to visit Turkey is from April to June.
 Skies will be blue and crowds will be manageable, with even an extra perk of having the chance of a discounted airfare and accommodation.

 Turkey is a country where you can get a lot for your money.
 Some cities, such as Istanbul, are slightly more expensive, but, with some good research and the help of these Turkey travel tips, you will be able to find the best deals and organize a great adventure.

 These costs are rough and can change.

-You can find a room in a mid-range hotel for as little as $30 a night, youth hostel and campsite can be even cheaper.
+You can find a room in a mid-range hotel for as little as $30 a night, youth hostels and campsites can be even cheaper.

 Of course, luxury and high-end hotels are widely available, starting from $80 to over $150 a night.

-Street food is your best option if travelling on a budget.
-It’s widely available, delicious and only a few $.
+Street food is your best option if traveling on a budget.
+It’s widely available, delicious, and only a few $.
 Make sure you drink bottled water (20-50p) and avoid tap water.

-A local meal in a mid-range resturant can vary from $15 to 25$.
+A local meal in a mid-range restaurant can vary from $15 to 25$.
 High-end restaurants are available, starting from $45 for a meal with a drink.